• Skip to primary navigation

 • Cut the rolls about one inch deep and not all the way through.

 • Make sure the butter is warm for a pouring consistency.
-Drizzle into the cut openings, so the the mixture soaks into the bread.
+Drizzle into the cut openings, so the mixture soaks into the bread.

 • chocolate coconut nest treats on a blue board.